utdata/csvkit-nicar/README.md

 We can use [csvgrep](http://csvkit.readthedocs.io/en/1.0.2/tutorial/2_examining_the_data.html#csvgrep-find-the-data-you-need) to filter rows based on a pattern or regular expression.
 We'll use a pattern, and we'll start with Bastrop.

 We are basically using the same command as the last one (so you can arrow up to get that) and editing the beginning to include the "csvgrep" part.
-(Pro top: If you up arrow to get the last command, you can then use control-a to put your cursor at the beginning of the command):
+(Pro tip: After you arrow up to get the last command, you can then use control-a to put your cursor at the beginning of the command):

 `$ csvgrep -c county -m "Bastrop" mixbev.csv | csvsort -c Total_Receipts -r | csvcut -c Location_Name,Location_Address,county,Total_Receipts | head | csvlook --max-column-width 20`